-Per a report, in 2019 OHSU partnered with Portland General Electric and other customers to build Pachwaywit Flelds, a 162-megawatt solar and battery facility in Oregon which opened in 2022.
-In 2023, OHSU projected to purchase 87% of its power from carbon-free sources and offset 3% of emissions from power through solar offsets.
+Per a report, in 2019 OHSU partnered with Portland General Electric and other customers to build Pachwaywit FIelds, a 162-megawatt solar and battery facility in Oregon which opened in 2022.
+In 2023, OHSU projected to purchase 87% of its power from carbon-free sources and of set 3% of emissions from power through solar of sets.
 OHSU is on track to buy 100% of its power from PGE's carbon-free renewable resources by 2035.
 5.4.
-Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points) Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points) Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point) Sustainability is not considered in the construction of new buildings.
+(0 points) Score Assigned:

-- OHSU is designing and constructing all new buildings to aim for LEED Gold certification. - The Knight Cancer Research Building was LEED Platinum certified on April 4, 2019. - The Center for Health and Healing 2 (CHH2) was LEED Gold certified on July 8, 2019. - The Elk's Children's Eye Clinic was LEED Gold certified on April 22, 2022. - The OHSU Inpatient Addition is on-track for LEED Silver certification.

-• The Doernbecher Children's Hospital Addition is in design for LEED Gold

-5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-- Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+2 Score explanation: - OHSU is designing and constructing all new buildings to aim for LEED Gold certification - The Knight Cancer Research Building was LEED Platinum certified on April 4, 2019. - The Center for Health and Healing 2 (CHH2) was LEED Gold certified on July 8, 2019. - The Elk's Children's Eye Clinic was LEED Gold certified on April 22, 2022. - The OHSU Inpatient Addition is on-track for LEED Silver certification. - The Doernbecher Children's Hospital Addition is in design for LEED Gold 5.5.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+(2 points) The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) 2 Score Assigned:

 OHSU plans to reduce single-occupancy vehicle commuting below 30% by 2027.
 Pre-COVID, alternative transportation accounted for a total of 823,983 saved trips, avoiding nearly 3 million pounds of CO2 production.
 OHSU has currently implemented multiple strategies including alternative commuting incentives (ex: \$1.50/day for every bike commute), organizing the "largest bike parking lot" and valet (Go By Bike) for students and employees that also offers repairs and tune-ups, including bike infrastructure in building design, and providing free or discounted public transportation options for students and faculty.
 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) There is no compost or recycling program at the institution.
+(0 points) Score Assigned: 2 Score explanation: